 Safe Routes to School

-The Safe Routes to School (SRTS) program helps community leaders, schools and parents improve safety and encourage more children to safely walk and bicycle to school.
-The program works toward reducing traffic congestion and improving health and the environment, making communities more livable for everyone.
-Shasta County Health and Human Services Agency received a 3-year grant from the Active Transportation Program (Caltrans) to coordinate education and encouragement activities for children to walk or bike to school.
-The program serves Redding School District and the Cascade Union Elementary School District in Anderson.
-The program also offers assistance to all schools in Shasta County.
+Safe Routes to School (SRTS) helps community leaders, schools and parents improve safety and encourage more children to safely walk and bicycle to school.
+The effort works toward reducing traffic congestion and improving health and the environment, making communities more livable for everyone.
+In years past, Shasta County Health and Human Services Agency received grant monies from the Active Transportation Program (Caltrans) to coordinate education and encouragement activities for children to walk or bike to school.
+Activities such as Walk and Bike to School will continue and more activities will be added as additional funding is awarded.

 Bike to School Day